 Maggie’s Oldham, opened in 2017, was the first permanent cross-laminated hardwood building in the world.
 Constructed and clad in tulipwood CLT, the material qualities of the building inspire warmth, humanity and hope.
 The acclaimed centre has received ten industry awards.

 Kālida Sant Pau Centre will be the first Maggie’s Centre in mainland Europe upon completion this year.
 Designed as a garden pavilion in the Catalan cityscape as a refuge from the hospital environment, the centre aims to embody the curative value of good design.

-The evening will consider the importance of architectural specificity, materiality and the fine craft of care that uniquely define these Maggie’s Centres.
+The event considers the importance of architectural specificity, materiality and the fine craft of care that uniquely define these Maggie’s Centres.

 6.00pm Registration starts 6.30pm Introduction by Vanessa Norwood (Creative Director of the Building Centre) 6.40pm Introduction to Maggie’s Centres by Charles Jencks 6.50pm Presentation from Alex de Rijke, Maggie’s Oldham 7.00pm Presentation from Benedetta Tagliabue, Kālida Sant Pau Centre in Barcelona 7.10pm Panel conversation led by Charles Jencks with Alex de Rijke and Benedetta Tagliabue 7.25pm Audience Q&A chaired by Vanessa Norwood 7.45pm Event end and networking 8.30pm Close

-Copies of the BE: journal, which features an exclusive interview with Charles Jencks, and The Architecture of Hope will be available to purchase on the evening with all proceeds going to Maggie's Centres.
+Copies of the BE: journal, which features an exclusive interview with Charles Jencks, and The Architecture of Hope were available to purchase on the evening with all proceeds going to Maggie's Centres.

-The event is kindly supported by the American Hardwood Export Council
+The event was kindly supported by the American Hardwood Export Council.